ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

-The fact that everything is an expression, the objective of a function is *always* to return a value, iterations are *mappings* from a source to a target, `null` values are safely handled at compile time, pattern matching lets functions test their input value extremely tersely; all of these seem counterintuitive from the world of imperative programming yet are tremendously practical concepts.
+The fact that everything is an expression, the objective of a function is *always* to return a value, iterations are *mappings* from a source to a target, `null` values are (usually) safely handled at compile time, pattern matching lets functions test their input value extremely tersely; all of these seem counterintuitive from the world of imperative programming yet are tremendously practical concepts.

 > "In mathematics you don't understand things.
 You just get used to them." &mdash;John von Neumann